tgrohens/evotsc/README.md

 ## Publications

+### PCI Math Comp Biol submission

+The exact code used for the [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2022.09.23.509185v2) undergoing peer review at PCI Math Comp Biol, as well as the Jupyter notebooks analyzing the resulting data, can be found in the [pci](https://gitlab.inria.fr/tgrohens/evotsc/-/tree/pci) branch.

 ### PhD thesis

-The exact code used for the simulations in chapters 6 and 7 of my [PhD thesis](https://gitlab.inria.fr/tgrohens/phd), as well as the Jupyter notebooks analyzing the resulting data, can be found in the [phd](https://gitlab.inria.fr/tgrohens/evotsc/-/tree/phd) branch.
+The exact code used for the simulations in Chapters 6 and 7 of my [PhD thesis](https://gitlab.inria.fr/tgrohens/phd), as well as the Jupyter notebooks analyzing the resulting data, can be found in the [phd](https://gitlab.inria.fr/tgrohens/evotsc/-/tree/phd) branch.

 ### ALIFE 21 paper